djfdat/phaser-typescript-vscode-boilerplate/README.md

 Directory of all assets that the game/site/webpage will use.
 Feel free to make more directories for better organization.

 #### [/bin/js](/bin/js)
 Directory of compiled javascript as well as Phaser.
 Any additional javascript libraries can be placed here as well.
-Current Phaser version included is v2.4.4 "Amador".
+Current Phaser version included is v2.4.7 "Hinderstap".

 ### [/node_modules](/node_modules)
 Contains [Node] specific setup and packages.
 Currently the only package used is [node-static] to allow VS Code to run a server.